 I used chocolate butter icing to cover the dome and upturned cupcake head.
 I did this by placing large dollops of icing around the cake and then using a flat palette knife to spread the icing all over as neatly as possible.

-Next I used a sharp knife to cut Giant Chocolate Buttons in half.
-My cake took one and a half bags of Cadburys Giant Chocolate Buttons and I used Revels to make the eyes and nose.
+Next, I used a sharp knife to cut Giant Chocolate Buttons in half.
+My cake took one and a half bags of Cadburys Giant Chocolate Buttons and I used Revels to make the eyes and nose of the Hedgehog Birthday Cake.

 I began at the back of the Hedgehog body standing the chocolate buttons (flat edge) into the chocolate butter icing in offset rows working forwards until you have left enough space for the face.
 I used a fork to make lines for the hairs of his face before popping the chocolate counters in place for his eyes and nose.
-Job done!
+What a cute Hedgehog Birthday Cake!